 What is your brand's purpose/mission?

-The mission of Refugee Bath Co. is to provide opportunity for former refugees in our community to earn a living creating the highest quality bath products.
+The mission of Refugee Bath Co. is to provide opportunities for former refugees in our community to earn a living creating the highest quality bath products.
 We believe that former refugees are a benefit to the American economy.
-A portion of our profits support refugee assistance.
+A portion of our profits supports refugee assistance.

 What makes your brand unique?

-When did this organisation start?
-How was this organisation started?
+When did this organization start?
+How was this organization started?

-Tell us a story in your own words that speaks truth the experience of being a refugee-focused or refugee-owned business?
+Tell us a story in your own words that speaks the truth about the experience of being a refugee-focused or refugee-owned business?

-In a 2-3 sentences explain how your company impacts the refugee community?
+In 2-3 sentences explain how your company impacts the refugee community?

 What is a recent exciting success?

 By giving back to our employees with our profit-sharing program from the sales of the RBC products, we felt that it created a full circle in achieving what the brand set out to do.
 Many employees still have family in their home countries and send money home.
 By giving each employee essentially an extra bonus, he/she could have that extra cushion for spending how they wished.